timescale/docs.timescale.com-content/setup.md

 ---

-From here, you're going to want to create a TimescaleDB hypertable.
+From here, you will create a TimescaleDB hypertable using one of the following options:

 1. **[Start from scratch][start-scratch]**: You don't currently have any data, and just want to create an empty hypertable for inserting